 And marked maturity meddled not with my mettle, as my meeting Metal Gear Solid merited me my Medal of Honor!
 Okay, fine!
 I'll dial it back down to a more mundane prose...

-The simple point is that I enjoyed a lot of video games.
-But more importantly, they were honing certain skills, traits, and desires.
-That said, of all the games I played in those days, the most addictive and the most influential could only have been the epic RPGs, Final Fantasy VII and VIII and IX...
-Oh my!
+The simple point is that I obsessed over a lot of video games.
+But more importantly, these games were honing certain skills, traits, and desires.
+That said, of all the games I played in those days, the most addictive and the most influential was a trio of epic RPGs...

 Because of those particular games, I began drawing maps of worlds of my own creation.
 And each came with a story, and with magics, heroes, and foes.
 Those were the teenage years, when a fictionist's future formed.
 By the end of high school, I had envisioned a career in video game design, a goal which I thought to attain via a B.S. in Computer Science.

 In 2008, graduate school saw me seeking a Ph.D. in Psychology, but it also saw me outlining my first science-fantasy series.
-As I plodded my way toward the doctorate, I took the plunge into Jordan's The Wheel of Time, a masterpiece which led me to Sanderson's Elantris, Warbreaker, and Mistborn, and all the while I was studying their techniques and styles.
+As I plodded my way toward the doctorate, I took the plunge into Jordan's The Wheel of Time, a masterpiece which led me to Sanderson's Elantris, Warbreaker, and Mistborn, and all the while I was studying those authors' techniques and styles.
 However, it would be the quirkiness of Richard Adams's Watership Down that became my favored model!

 The plan had been working!
 But when COVID came and filled the whole world with misery, my mental health was certainly knocked back off balance.
 Enough was enough!
 I went to the bookshelves, and I took out my Watership Down, along with all my Tolkien and all my Wells!